darshanVishnu/E-commerce-shopping-cart/README.md

 This Project has end to end shopping portal development from admin to database backup file has been uploaded Unzip it and open it using visual studio 2013 and higher version.

-Asp .net master page  webform application for online shopping of laptop .
+Asp .net master page  webform application for online shopping of laptops.

+Keep Login Page as startup page in OnlineShoppingPortal project and run in visual studio. enjoy and Love coding.......
 .